Joel John

 Joel John is an American politician and former member of the Arizona House of Representatives.
 A member of the Arizona Republican Party, he served alongside Democrat Brian Fernandez in Arizona's 4th legislative district.

 Career

 John was born and raised in Buckeye, Arizona.
 He comes from a family of farmers who have been in Arizona since the late 1800s, and in the Buckeye region since the 1950s.
 Before his legislative career, John was a music teacher at Buckeye Elementary School.
 As a first-time candidate in 2020, John won his seat after placing second in the district's general election, thereby defeating Democratic incumbent Geraldine Peten.
+In 2022, he was defeated in the Republican primary by Michael Carbone.